armory/docs/content/en/docs/release-notes/rn-armory-halyard/armory-halyard-v1-6-4.md

 Halyard fails to generate the Secrets config block for some service profiles.

-Please upgrade to `Armory Halyard 1.6.5`.
+Please upgrade to `Armory extended Halyard 1.6.5`.

-## Halyard Armory Enterprise Spinnaker
+## Armory extended Halyard
  - fix(logging): add logback to all clouddriver HA profiles (#246)
  - chore(release): pin 1_6_x to a later commit (#243)
  - fix(installer): Avoid changing existing customer UUID on hal armory init (#241)